 Table 1 reports the computations of these indicators for our sample of 545 European cities: Average values for both AADT and VKT, and individual VKT values for the top 10 and the bottom 10 cities with population over 1 million inhabitants.
 Regarding the AADT, an average European city in 2005 had 15,900 vehicles passing any point of the highway network.
 Between 1985 and 2005, the number of vehicles increased by 70%.
-The high standard deviations in parenthesis indicate that the FUAs are quite different and heterogeneous in terms of AADT.
 Figures 1a and 1b show that the increase of the AADT was a general feature in all Europe.